turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

 The default for bucket versioning was `Skip`.
-In the last runbook, you attached a policy pack to make the effective policy setting `Check: Enabled`.
+In the previous runbook, you attached a policy pack to make the effective policy setting `Check: Enabled`.
 Now with the bucket level policy exception the effective policy  setting goes back to `Skip`.
 Note that every other bucket in the Sandbox folder still has an effective policy setting of `Check: Enabled`.

 ## Step 3: Review Guardrails activity for the bucket